Back to Portfolio

 Metric Action Threshold

-Net debt / EBITDA If > 2.5x, position at risk
+Net debt / EBITDA If > 2.0x on frac EBITDA alone, reassess

 Why This Opportunity Exists (Klarman Lens)